This travel guide was prepared by: international trading company

 Soon after her marriage at the age of 14 Elizabeth cared about the poor and the sick.
 She is considered to be the founder of hospitals.
 Naturally, not all family members supported these activities.

-I recommend that you use a hand held camcorder (tripods are not allowed) to record the complete sad story.
+I recommend that you use a hand held camera (tripods are not allowed) to record the complete sad story.
 You can also check the souvenir shop for written material.
 It is a story for a movie without happy end.

 You must climb these stairs to the upper floor